baketti/CRUD-Products-and-Orders/README.md

 - `GET /admin/orders`: Fetch all orders.
 Returns an array of orders.
 This endpoint can be filtered using query string parameters.
   - `from`: If provided alone, it allows searching for orders based on the insertion date.
   - `to`: If provided in conjunction with `from`, it allows searching for orders within a specific date range.
-  - `productsIds`: An array of product IDs.
+  - `productsIds`: If provided it will be an array of product IDs(one or more).
 It allows searching for all orders that contain the products specified in the query parameters.
   Note: You cannot search by both date and products.
 You can only perform one type of filtered search at a time.
 - `GET admin/orders/:id`: Fetch a single order by its ID.
 Returns an order object.
 - `DELETE admin/orders/:id`: Delete an order by its ID.